ibrahimkhawajaa/clone5.0-to-do-list/README.md

-# clone5.0-to-do-list
-to-do-list with js
+to-do-list with js u can change font or make the ui better